jboynyc/textnets/docs/tutorial.rst

 It's because the *Times* uses the word "walk" in its headline, linking the "One Small Step" cluster to the "Man on Moon" cluster.

-We can produce the term graph plot again, this time scaling nodes according to their betweenness centrality, and pruning edges from the graph using "backbone extraction" :cite:p`Serrano2009`.
+We can produce the term network plot again, this time scaling nodes according to their betweenness centrality, and pruning edges from the network using "backbone extraction" :cite:p`Serrano2009`.

 We can also use ``color_clusters`` (instead of ``show_clusters``) to color nodes according to their partition.

 And we can filter node labels, labeling only those nodes that have a betweenness centrality score above the median.
-This is particularly useful in high-order graphs where labeling every single node would cause too much visual clutter.
+This is particularly useful in high-order networks where labeling every single node would cause too much visual clutter.

 .. jupyter-execute::